Wills and Estate Planning

 Can I get financial assistance to help pay the costs?

 If you can afford to pay your nursing home room and board costs from income, you must do so.
 If you feel you cannot afford the costs, you can apply to the Department for a subsidy.
 The first step in getting a subsidy is to ask for a financial assessment.
-You can do this any time before and after the Department has evaluated your situation.
+You can do this any time before or after the Department has evaluated your situation.

 What if I need help right away?